Zeal8bit/Zeal-8-bit-OS/README.md

 For any suggestion or request, you can contact me at contact [at] zeal8bit [dot] com

-For features requests, you can also open an issue or a pull request.
+For feature requests, you can also open an issue or a pull request.